rails/rails/guides/source/routing.md

 get '/users/:id', action: :show, controller: 'users'
 ```

-NOTE: Rails uses snake_case for controller names, if you have a multiple word controller like `UserProfilesController`, you'd use `user_profiles#show` when specifying the route.
+NOTE: Rails uses snake_case for controller names when specifying routes.
+For example, if you have a controller named UserProfilesController, you would specify a route to the show action as user_profiles#show.

 ### Generating Paths and URLs from Code

-The Router automatically generates paths and URLs that can be used throughout your application.
-Such as `user_path` and `user_url` in the below example.
+The Router automatically generates paths and URLs that can be used throughout your application, such as `user_path` and `user_url` in the example below.

 If the route above is modified to be: